Superintendent: Ron Wilke

 Watertown-Mayer is proud of its quality school system, which provides excellent academic and extracurricular program opportunities for all students.
 With state-of-the-art facilities, integration of technology, and innovative instructional practices, the district seeks to prepare students to be learners for life in the context of an ever-changing world.
 Be it in the classroom, on stage, or on the field of competition, students are offered a diverse array of learning opportunities, all designed to tap into their interests and passions in order to stimulate a desire to become lifelong learners.

-The W-M primary school is focused on providing a safe, nurturing environment for students, birth to kindergarten.
-The primary school is the home to Early Childhood Family Education, four-star rated Parent Aware preschool, nationally accredited Kids Company childcare, and kindergarten.
+The W-M Primary School is focused on providing a safe, nurturing environment for students.
+The primary school is the home to Early Childhood Family Education, four-star rated Parent Aware preschool, and nationally accredited Kids Company childcare.
 Staff provides a comprehensive approach to getting students off to a great start in the school district.

-At the W-M elementary school, students have a personal connection to staff, students, and community.
-The district takes pride in the character development of being a ROYAL (Respecting Others, Yourself, And Learning from your experiences).
-Serving over 600 students in grades 1 to 5, teachers are prepared to meet the needs of each student.
-The differentiated curriculum focuses on a well-rounded education that integrates language arts, mathematics, science, and social studies using real-world connections.
-This approach, coupled with a commitment to 21st century learning skills, aid the district in preparing each student for the future.
+At the W-M Elementary School, students have a personal connection to staff, students, and community.
+The district takes pride in the character development of being safe, responsible, respectful, and friendly.
+Serving more than 550 students in grades K to 4, teachers are prepared to meet the needs of each student.
+The differentiated curriculum focuses on a well-rounded education that integrates language arts, mathematics, science, and social studies using real-world connections and personalized learning practices.
+This approach, coupled with a commitment to 21st-century learning skills, aid the district in preparing each student for the future.
 In addition to the core skills, students participate in physical education, music, technology, media literacy, and art programs.

 W-M High School offers a comprehensive curriculum with a focus on preparing all students for the challenges and opportunities they will face after they graduate.
 Seventeen College in the Schools courses are offered in the areas of math, science, language arts, social studies, career planning, and agriculture.
 A mentor program, a variety of vocational programs, four years of German and Spanish, and strong band and choir programs are also offered.